martmega/mealmapp/docs/api-overview.md

 - `participant_ids` (string[], optional)
 - `is_shared` (boolean, optional, defaults to `false`)

+When a menu is created, the server also inserts a row into `weekly_menu_preferences` for that menu with default values.

 ## Stripe webhook

 The `/api/webhooks/stripe` endpoint handles payment events from Stripe.
 Credit